benedikt-schesch/AST-Merging-Evaluation/README.md

 To run style checking run `make style`.

 # Directory structure

+ * run.sh -> This file executes each step of the stack.

+ * run_small.sh -> This file executes the stack on two repositories.

+ * run_full.sh -> This file executes the stack on all the repositories.

  * .workdir/ -> This folder is used for the local computations of each process.